jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.active_CFR_global_plot(corona, lastday, days_before=dbf)
 ```

 Have we peaked?
 A curve of active cases help us answer this.
-While an initial peak ocurred a couple months ago, we are now clearly have a second wave.
+While an initial peak ocurred months ago, we are now clearly having more waves.

 The "case fatality ratio", or *CFR*, is an indication of how deadly a disease is.
 It is only an indication because it is limited by how many actual cases are measured and *confirmed*.
 Here, we see that the US is doing pretty good compared to other countries.
 Generally, more testing increases the denominator of the ratio and makes the CFR *lower*.
 (Note: the CFR is commonly called the case fatality *rate*.
 The use of the word rate here is technically incorrect---rate refers to something changing over *time*.
 [More info here](https://ourworldindata.org/coronavirus?fbclid=IwAR3zOvtt7gqkhitoHJ_lXDr3eDeE_JPtfukpOkY94PSaBm_hmrMvWCXWFpg#what-do-we-know-about-the-risk-of-dying-from-covid-19))